 For those who attend my alma mater (and many other universities throughout the world), today is the first day of school!
 Growing up, I always loved this time of the year, as I stocked up on fresh school supplies, spruced up my wardrobe and hoped that a cute new boy would move to town and be in all of my classes.
 Now in my second year out of school, it still feels crazy for me not to experience that “first day” excitement, as my inner nerd aches to read through a new syllabus and crack open a new textbook.

-The Freshman 15: Finding Happiness in College
+15 Tips for Finding Happiness in College

 1. Get involved on campus.

 You will get out of your college experience what you put into it.
 What you do in the classroom is one key to your success, but keep in mind that it isn’t the only key.
 By joining a club or committee that interests you, you will not only gain valuable experience that you can’t obtain from a textbook, but you will also meet new people and challenge yourself in new ways.
 For tips on how to get involved on campus, check out my handy guide here.

 Did you know that the first Friday of October is World Smile Day? 🙂 Sometimes even a simple smile can brighten your day and turn your mood around.
 People respond better to you when you look happier, but people are less likely to approach you with a scowl on your face.
 It’s simple: Smile more, and happy things will follow.

 3. Eat a more nutritious diet, and cut out the chemicals.

 Seriously.
 This was always something my dad preached in our house, and I never wanted to believe it, but it’s true.
 I find that when I eat a diet rich in whole foods, I’m a lot more even-tempered and less likely to overreact to minor things.
 If you can’t pronounce it, don’t eat it.

 4. Talk to your friends…